Camp David. Christian

 Society Church of God.
 The Church of God World Missions is the Mission

-Division of the Church of God (Cleveland), and operates
+Division of the Church of God (Cleveland, Tennessee), and operates

 under their organisational structure.
 It was started in the Bahamas in